-The Company leases a site in Dunstable and Ashton where it is required to complete dilapidation and reinstatement work before the end of the tenancy.
-The amount shown above represents the Company's best estimate of the expectation arising from the reinstatement of Ashton property, this expectation is based on an external assessment carried out by Stephen D Buxton & Associates at the end of Financial year 2019.
-Dilapidation values relating to Dunstable is included in the £3.5m provision disclosed above.
+The Company leases a site in Ashton where it is required to complete dilapidation and reinstatement work before the end of the tenancy.
+The amount shown above represents the Company's best estimate of the expectation arising from the reinstatement of Ashton property, this expectation is based.
 The expected utilisation of the provision ranges between one and five years.